Skip to content

 TELEMETRY_ENABLED: false

-That will:
+That configuration:

-• Disable telemetry for the websocket service
+• Disables telemetry for the websocket service

 Running post-installation tests

 The observability-core subchart comes with helm tests that can be run after the installation or upgrade of the DataRobot chart.
 These tests ensure that the otlp receivers of each of the deployments are receiving and accepting telemetry.
-Common failure modes that these tests will detect include:
+Common failure modes that these tests detect include:

 • There’s a general otel configuration syntax error or misconfiguration